Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 in one place it says that the reward of sin is death, and in another it says that everyone will sin, so Faustus abandon the Bible too.

+**Q/ What do good and evil angels stands for**\?

+They are abstract characters that represent the inner conflict of Faustus, good angel tries to make him follow the path of god, bad angel tries to make him follow black magic.

+**Q/ What was Mephistophilis first description of hell and give its dramatic value**\?

+After Faustus asks Mephistophilis about hell, Mephistophilis tells him about Lucifer, how he was a favorite angel to god once but because of his pride and insolence he was dismissed from heaven and had become eternally damned in hell with the fallen angels.

+Mephistophilis says that being deprived of gods presence is more tormenting than thousand hells.

 ### Q/ Comment on the following lines critically.